KevinTheMix/CheatSheets/Vue.js.md

 * **Data**
   * `data() { return {}; }`
   * The data() function returns an object holding all the properties that will be added to Vue's reactivity system.
-  * Note that it is a function, note an object, so that multiple instances can can maintain an independent copy of the returned data object.
+  * Note that it is a function, not an object, so that multiple instances can maintain an independent copy of the returned data object.
   * When the values of those properties change, the component reacts (real-time binding).
 * **Computed**
   * `computed: {}`